wrudisill/river_extract/README.md

 # river_extract

-random bits of python for processing remote sensing images
+random bits of python for processing landsat images